GoncaloMatias1/GoncaloMatias1/README.md

 ### About Me

-- 🎓 Currently a student at [Faculty of Engineering of the University of Porto](https://sigarra.up.pt/feup/pt/web_page.Inicial) pursuing a Bachelor's Degree in Informatics and Computing Engineering (LEIC).
+- 🎓 Currently pursuing a Master's Degree in Informatics and Computing Engineering (MEIC) at [Faculty of Engineering of the University of Porto](https://sigarra.up.pt/feup/pt/web_page.Inicial)
-- 💻 Passionate about technology and software development.
+- 💻 Passionate about technology and software development
-- 📚 Always eager to learn new things and improve my skills.
+- 📚 Always eager to learn new things and improve my skills

 ---